aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to CSV in C++ Applications" h2="Convert XSLFO to CSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to CSV?</h2>

+XSLFO (XSL Formatting Objects) is an XML-based language used to define the formatting of a document.
+It is used to create documents such as PDFs, PostScript, and other printable documents.
+CSV (Comma Separated Values) is a plain text format used for storing tabular data.
+It is often used to exchange data between different applications.
+Converting XSLFO to CSV can be useful for data analysis, data visualization, and other data processing tasks.

-Converting XSLFO to CSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to CSV.
+<h2>How Aspose.Total Helps for XSLFO to CSV Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that can be used to convert XSLFO to CSV.
+It is a simple two step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to CSV.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to automate the conversion process.
+It also provides a wide range of features such as support for various file formats, support for multiple platforms, and support for various programming languages.
+Aspose.Total for C++ makes it easy to convert XSLFO to CSV in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}